 Hello Aunt Vadge,

-I was diagnosed with localized vulvodynia two months ago.
-Me and my boyfriend were dry humping when the severe pain started, and since then my pain won’t go away.
+I was diagnosed with localised vulvodynia two months ago.
+My boyfriend and I were dry humping when the severe pain started, and it hasn’t gone away since.

 I blame myself and him for all this pain, because I haven’t had one second without it.
 I felt his penis and I was still wearing my underwear.